Geophysical Survey Advice

 Section 42 Licences for surveys of scheduled monuments

 A Section 42 licence is required to carry out a geophysical survey over a scheduled monument or other protected place.
-Licences are issued by the relevant Inspector of Ancient Monuments, to whom applications should be made, but we can advise on survey considerations and help find the correct local contact.
+Licences are issued by the relevant local office.
+However, the Geophysics Team can advise on survey considerations.

 As a condition of the licence, a paper copy of a report on the survey should be sent to the Inspector who issued the licence along with a completed copy of the Geophysical Survey Summary Questionnaire.
 A digital copy should be sent to the Inspector and to the Geophysics Team Manager Paul.Linford@HistoricEngland.org.uk.

 A copy should also be lodged with the relevant local Historic Environment Record (HER) in their preferred format.
 HER contact details can be found at Heritage Gateway.

 It is also requested that surveyors make a record signposting their investigation with the Archaeology Data Service using their online OASIS Data Collection form.

 Please contact: firstname.lastname@example.org for information and training.

 Both the report and ADS entry should be submitted no later than 3 months after completion of the survey.

 The English Heritage Geophysical Survey Database was merged into the Archaeology Data Service OASIS Index of Archaeological Investigations in 2011 and the new, more comprehensive, resource is available on the ADS website.